varnish/Varnish-Book/varnish_book.rst

 The book explains how to get started with the Varnish, and its Varnish Configuration Language (VCL).
 Covered are such procedures to effectively use VCL functions, cache invalidation, and more.
-Also included are Varnish programs such as ``varnishtop``, and extra material.
+Also included are Varnish utility programs such as ``varnishlog``, and extra material.

 .. raw:: pdf